SalientForm/autocomplete-exercise/README.md

 React exercise for BioBot.

-[Nx](https://nx.dev/getting-started/intro) was used to create the boilerplate.
+[Nx](https://nx.dev/getting-started/intro) was used to create the boilerplate for this exercise.

 To run